jloehr/HID-Wiimote/README.md

 ## Build yourself

-To build the driver yourself you need the following software and make some additional configurations.
+To build the driver yourself you need the following software.
+All paths in the project are either relative or are using Visual Studio Macros.

+The One-Click Build is open `Build` > `Batch Build...`, check only all `BuildAndZip` Configurations and hit `Build` or `Rebuild`.
+This will build all drivers, the installer, pack everything into a Driver Package and Zip it.
+The final Zips are then found in the `Zip` folder.

 ### Requirements

-Visual Studio 2013
+* Visual Studio 2015
-Windows Driver Kit (WDK 8.1)
+* Windows Driver Kit (WDK 10)

-Both can be downloaded on this page: https://msdn.microsoft.com/en-us/windows/hardware/gg454513#drivers
+Both can be downloaded on this page: https://msdn.microsoft.com/en-us/windows/hardware/dn913721.aspx

-### Driver Package Configuration
+### Paths to adjust

 The Dirver Package is going to copy the Driver Package Installer (DPInst) into the Build directoy.
-When the WDK 8.1 was not installed into its default directory, change the path in the HID Wiimote Package Project.

-My Post-Build Settings are going to zip up the Driver Package in Release Mode.
-Either adjust the path to the Zip Tools in the Post-Build Events or remove them entirely.
-Those are just for me that i have nice zips to upload.

-At last you need to create a test signing certificate yourself, which is going to be needed to sign the Driver Package.
-In the HID Wiimote Package Properties open Driver Signing and set the Test Certificate.
-In the selection dropdown should be an entry to create a Test Certificate.
+(Only on Release Configurations)

+Normally the `WindowsSdkDir` Macro in Visual Studio should point to the Windows SDK 10 installation directory (which in turn contains the WDK).
+If not either fix it or change the path in the `Driver Package Properties` > `Driver Install` > `Package Files`.

+## Projects Overview

+### Build And Zip

+Helper project to zip the Driver Packages after building.
+Has only Release Configurations, so should be only used on Release builds.
+Has a dependency on `HID Wiimote Package` so the package itself is build/rebuild as well.

+### HID Miniport

+My own implementation of the MsHidKmdf driver, so i can pass some function adresses to the HID Wiimote driver.
+It basicly just passes everything down to the HID Wiimote filter driver, additionaly a custom IOCTL to request function adresses.

+### HID Wiimote

+Main driver - does all the important Wiimote stuff.

+## HID Wiimote Package

+Driver Package/Utility project, to pack everything into one package and sign it.
+No code, just settings.

+### TinyInstaller

+My main installer written in C#.
+Just a helper to install my certificate to boost the driver ranking (so it will be picked instead of the default driver).
+Then invokes the Driver Package Installer (DPInst.exe).

 ## Contribution